 - Aquifer Storage Recharge (ASR) delineation

 In most circumstances, more than one method is required to effectively determine where to drill a test hole, or a production well.
-In general the detection of a fault, or series of faults, is not difficult (using seismic); but, determining if water exists along those structures requires applying EM or ER survey techniques.
-Seismic cannot alone determine the presence of water, and EM or ER are not effective at image structures.
+In general, the detection of a fault, or series of faults, is not difficult (using seismic), but determining if water exists along those structures requires applying EM or ER survey techniques.
+Seismic cannot alone determine the presence of water, and EM or ER are not effective at imaging structures.
 We have the capability with this combined-method approach to target both the structure and presence of water.
 This approach then allows a prediction for the presence of (fresh) groundwater and anticipated depth to intersect structure(s) or water-bearing formations (i.e., aquifers).
-In unconsolidated alluvial settings the method selection is determined by the objective of finding the overall thickness of the soil deposits, or determining the presence of impermeable clays layers and/or lenses or permeable sand and gravels.
+In unconsolidated alluvial settings, the method selection is determined by the objective of finding the overall thickness of the soil deposits, or determining the presence of impermeable clay layers and/or lenses or permeable sand and gravels.

-For groundwater investigations Olson has worked with clientele ranging from home owners to hydrologic consulting companies, as well as municipalities.
-Due to this wide range of clients we tailor the scale of work and the complexity of the survey to meet the clients’ desire.
-For example, is purpose of the groundwater investigation to produce a 10 to 15 gpm well for residential consumption, or construction of multiple wells for a high-yield groundwater well field.
+For groundwater investigations, Olson has worked with clientele ranging from home owners to hydrologic consulting companies, as well as municipalities.
+Due to this wide range of clients, we tailor the scale of work and the complexity of the survey to meet the clients’ desire.
+For example, is the purpose of the groundwater investigation to produce a 10 to 15 gpm well for residential consumption, or construction of multiple wells for a high-yield groundwater well field?
 Similarly, in unconsolidated / unconfined aquifer settings, meeting the need for a single well or aiding in the design of a shallow alluvial gallery is the advantage geophysical imaging provides hydrologists.
-Understanding the yield you need from groundwater resources beneath a site, dictates how Olson approaches finding drilling target(s).
+Understanding the yield you need from groundwater resources beneath a site dictates how Olson approaches the finding of drilling target(s).

 Olson does not perform borehole geophysical logging for groundwater resource testing.
 In the western U.S. we encourage using COLOG or Southwest Exploration, Inc. These geophysical log data are extremely useful information to refine surface-based geophysical data to create a better groundwater model.